Granisetron Transdermal System (Sancuso®)

 How to Use Granisetron Transdermal System

-Granisetron Transdermal System is an adhesive patch that is worn on the upper arm before, during, and after your cancer treatment.
-“Transdermal” means that the medication slowly enters through your skin into your body over time.
-Apply the patch to a clean, hairless, and dry area of your upper outer arm.
+Granisetron Transdermal System is an adhesive (sticky) patch that is worn on your upper arm before, during, and after your cancer treatment.
+“Transdermal” means that the medication slowly goes through your skin into your body over time.
+Apply the patch to a clean, hairless, dry area of your upper outer arm.
 The area should not have any lotions, creams, moisturizers, powders, or other skin products on it.
 Do no place the patch on skin that has been recently shaved.
 Do not place the patch over skin that is red or open.
-Press the patch firmly onto the skin.
+Press the patch firmly onto your skin.

-Often, you can apply one patch 24-48 hours before your cancer treatment.
+Often, you can apply one patch 24 to 48 hours before your cancer treatment.
 You should leave the patch on for at least 24 hours after your last dose of cancer treatment for that week.
 The patch is adhesive, or sticky enough, to stay on for up to 7 days.
 Ask your care team how long you should wear the patch.

 Only remove granisetron from the pouch when you are ready to use that patch, ideally right before you are ready to apply the patch.
 Do not cut the patch into smaller pieces.
 The unprinted, sticky side of the patch has two pieces of plastic film.
 Bend the patch in the middle and remove one half of the plastic film.
 Be careful not to fold the medication patch onto itself and try not to touch the sticky side.
 While holding the other half of the plastic film still on the patch, place the patch onto the skin.
 Remove the plastic and press firmly, especially around the edges.
 Wash your hands after applying the patch.